Jarl-Bjoern/Yggdrasil/README.md

 https://sh.rustup.rs rust Installer
 ```
 ### Extension
-With the `Extension` argument you specify that a browser addon should be installed. if you use the template for web penetration testing.
+With the `Extension` argument you specify that a browser addon should be installed.
 This has already been implemented for the Web Penetration Testing Template, for example.

 <strong>Notice:</strong> Currently this is only possible for Firefox.
 ```bash